hadley/helpr/ideas.md

 ## Topic

-* WAIT - "did you mean?" - include list of all topics with the same name in different packages
+* DONE? - "did you mean?" - include list of all topics with the same name in different packages
-  * requires solr
+  * handled when "?mutli_pkg_topic" is executed
 * DEB - use latent dirichlet topic models to provide see also links based on description and details.
-* WAIT/DEB - display hyperlinked keywords
+* DEB - display hyperlinked keywords
 * DONE - view source - shows function source
 * WAIT - rate a function
   * Crantastic